gab-3d/Mod-Filament-Runout-Sensor/README.md

 ![Section pic](./images/FS%20Section.png)

 Works on Klipper and RRF.
 Wiring is the same of Voron endstops.
+Connect the two outer pin of the switch to an input pin on your board.

 Hardware required: